codeschool-kiddo-level-1-complete/dojo_rules/kill_list.md

-I need to help fixes issue #1.
+I need to help fixes  #6.